 Which means, when you're explaining your offer, it needs to tick a few boxes:

-If people are left scratching your heads, wondering what it is they're reading, or how on earth you're making their life easier, then it's not simple enough.
+If people are left scratching their heads, wondering what it is they're reading, or how on earth you're making their life easier, then it's not simple enough.
 And when things aren't simple, you're giving them the task of having to figure out your message, which is more work.

 Few people are going to want to do that.